 Vocational Evaluation for Social Security Disability Cases

-Based on our extensive knowledge of the Social Security Administration regulations, listings, and vocational grids, we can evaluate your claimant as to their ability to perform substantial gainful work activity.
-The vocational evaluation consists of a record review, vocational diagnostic interview, work and transferable skills analysis, and when necessary, testing to make a determination of the claimant’s ability to perform gainful work activity.
+Based on our extensive knowledge of the Social Security Administration regulations, listings, and vocational grids, we can evaluate your claimant as to their ability to perform a substantial gainful work activity.
+The vocational evaluation consists of a record review, vocational diagnostic interview, work, and transferable skills analysis, and when necessary, testing to make a determination of the claimant’s ability to perform a gainful work activity.

 - Can no longer do their previous work.

 - Has a “non-exertional” impairment such as a hand injury.

 - Has a cervical or lumbar spine impairment.

 - Has a past work history of skilled work requiring a transferability of the skills evaluation.